AdobeDocs/journeys.en/help/using/expression/data-types.md

 JSON format: String.

-It must be encapsulated in a toDateTime function.
+It can be encapsulated in a toDateTime function.

 Serialization format: ISO-8601 extended offset date-time format.